ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Abstract

 \section{Abstract}

-Generating high fidelity human video with specified identities has attracted significant attention in the content generation community.
-However, existing techniques struggle to strike a balance between training efficiency and identity preservation, either requiring tedious case-by-case finetuning or usually missing the identity details in video generation process.
-In this study, we present \textbf{ID-Animator}, a zero-shot human-video generation approach that can perform personalized video generation given single reference facial image without further training.
+Generating high-fidelity human video with specified identities has attracted significant attentions in the content generation community.
+However, existing techniques struggle to strike a balance between training efficiency and identity preservation, either requiring tedious case-by-case fine-tuning or usually missing identity details in the video generation process.
+In this study, we present \textbf{ID-Animator}, a zero-shot human-video generation approach that can perform personalized video generation given a single reference facial image without further training.
 ID-Animator inherits existing diffusion-based video generation backbones with a face adapter to encode the ID-relevant embeddings from learnable facial latent queries.
-To facilitate the extraction of identity information in video generation, we introduce an ID-oriented dataset construction pipeline, which incorporates decoupled human attribute and action captioning technique from a constructed facial image pool.
-Based on this pipeline, a random face reference training method is further devised to precisely capture the ID-relevant embeddings from reference images, thus improving the fidelity and generalization capacity of our model for ID-specific video generation.
+To facilitate the extraction of identity information in video generation, we introduce an ID-oriented dataset construction pipeline that incorporates unified human attributes and action captioning techniques from a constructed facial image pool.
+Based on this pipeline, a random reference training strategy is further devised to precisely capture the ID-relevant embeddings with an ID-preserving loss, thus improving the fidelity and generalization capacity of our model for ID-specific video generation.
 Extensive experiments demonstrate the superiority of ID-Animator to generate personalized human videos over previous models.
 Moreover, our method is highly compatible with popular pre-trained T2V models like animatediff and various community backbone models, showing high extendability in real-world applications for video generation where identity preservation is highly desired.
-Our codes and checkpoints will be released at \url{https://github.com/ID-Animator/ID-Animator}.
+Our codes and checkpoints are released.